hassaan-tavus/hassaan-website/public/posts/hello-world-sort-of/journey.md

 ### Reflection
 The Apple IIe was one of the first vintage machines I ever bought, so it holds a special place for me.
 Getting it directly from its original owner made it even more meaningful.
 For him it had been a work tool, something that kept his restaurant running.
 At the same time, it also carried memories of his kids playing games on it, with the worn floppies and chunky controllers still tucked in the box.
 That mix of work and play feels like the truest picture of what these early personal computers were.

 Using the IIe today makes it clear how much we take for granted.
 This was once a revolution, a portal into computing at a simpler time.
 I can picture it sitting on a desk in the restaurant’s back office during the day, printing schedules and invoices, then later that night becoming the family’s game machine, loading up adventures one floppy at a time.
+A simpler time.